-Field Name Description VLD 0 = Entry invalid.
-Waiting for the host to submit new data for segmentation.
-1 = Entry valid.
-The SAR processes the entry when its read pointer into the queue advances to this entry.
-Written to 1 by the host when submitting a new entry.
-The SAR clears this bit to 0 when it has successfully linked the buffer descriptor chain to the VCC table.
-LINK_HEAD 0 = The CN8236 links the new descriptor chain at the end of the existing chain on the VCC.
-1 = The CN8236 links the new descriptor chain at the head of the existing chain.
+Field Name Description LINK_HEAD 0 - The RS8234 links the new descriptor chain at the end of the existing chain on the VCC.
+1 - The RS8234 links the new descriptor chain at the head of the existing chain.
 If this bit is set, the buffer must contain data for at least one cell.
-Only a single buffer descriptor can be linked to a transmit queue entry when this bit is set.
-This bit is intended for use with the buffer descriptor SINGLE option to send in-line management cells with reduced latency.
-NOTE(S): It is mandatory that the SINGLE option is set in the buffer descriptor for any Tx Queue entry with LINK_HEAD set.
+Only a single buffer descriptor may be linked to a transmit queue entry when this bit is set.
+This bit is intended for use with the buffer descriptor SINGLE option to send in line management cells with reduced latency.
+NOTE: It is mandatory that the SINGLE option is set in the buffer descriptor for any Tx Queue entry with LINK_HEAD set.
 To do otherwise may result in corrupted segmentation data.
 FIND_CHAIN Indicates the SAR is searching for the end of the buffer descriptor chain.
-The host always writes this bit to 0.
+The host always writes this bit to zero.
 SEG_BD_PNTR Points to the first buffer descriptor in the new buffer descriptor chain.
-Bits 22:2 of the address are specified; the two least significant bits of the pointer are assumed to be 0 (word-aligned).
+Bits 22:2 of the address are specified; the two least significant bits of the pointer are assumed to be zero (word-aligned).

-4.3.4.2 Transmit Queue The transmit queues reside in a single continuous section of SAR-shared memory.
-Management During initialization the host configures the number of entries per queue with the SEG_CTRL(TR_SIZE) field.
+4.3.4.2 Transmit Queue Management

+The transmit queues reside in a single continuous section of SAR shared memory.
+During initialization the host configures the number of entries per queue with the SEG\CTRL(TR\SIZE) field.
 The size ranges from 64 to 4,096 entries per queue.
-The host also selects a priority scheme at initialization with the SEG_CTRL(TX_RND) bit.
+The host also selects a priority scheme at initialization with the SEG\CTRL(TX\RND) bit.
 Both of these fields are static configurations and must not be changed during runtime operation.

-By initializing the SEG_TXBASE register, the host determines the base address of all active transmit queues.
-This register contains the base address of the address of all active transmit queues.
+By initializing the SEG\TXBASE register, the host determines the base address of all active transmit queues.
 This register contains the base address of the first queue, the number of active queues, and the write-only update interval for all queues.
-A set of other internal registers, the Transmit Queue Base table entries, tracks the current state of the queues.
+A set of other internal registers, the Transmit Queue Base Table entries, track the current state of the queues.
 Table 4-16 and Table 4-17 below describe the fields of these queues.